jonathanbossenger/block-theme-course/module-06/03-Using-Block-Patterns-in-Themes.md

 Just like the plain text strings covered in the previous section, if you build this pattern directly from the editor, your image URL will be static and look something like `http://localhost/wp-content/uploads/2022/10/image-name.webp`.
 That is problematic because the URL is specific to the install where you built the pattern.
 Therefore, you must include it dynamically so that it will work on a user's site.

-To bundle it in the theme, first give the image a easy-to-remember filename, such as `hero-background.webp`.
+> **Do:** To bundle it in the theme, first give the image a easy-to-remember filename, such as `hero-background.webp`.
 Then, add it to your theme's `/assets/images` folder (create this if it doesn't already exist).
 Your theme's directory structure should look like the following:

 - `themeslug`
 	- `/assets`